vaib-dev/Courses/5-dbms/3-sql.md

     DROP INDEX index_name;

 ## SQL Joins
+The SQL Joins clause is used to combine records from two or more tables in a database.
+A JOIN is a means for combining fields from two tables by using values common to each.
+There are four types of joins as follow:
 1. **INNER JOIN**: The INNER JOIN keyword selects all rows from both the tables as long as the condition satisfies.
 This keyword will create the result-set by combining all rows from both the tables where the condition satisfies i.e value of the common field will be same.
 Syntax:

        SELECT table1.column1,table1.column2,table2.  column1,...